TomosRich/PLIF-Processing/paper.md

 ![PLIF explanation image](PLIF_explanation.png)

 $$
-E=a(c\ast I)
+E=aI(c-b)
 $$
-Equation for fluorescent emittance, where E is the emittance, a is a calibration constant, c is the dye concentration, and I is the light intensity
+Equation for fluorescent emittance, where E is the emittance, a is a calibration constant, I is the light intensity, c is the dye concentration, and b is the background intensity.

 Conducting this full pixel by pixel calibration allows the constant (a) and the light intensity (i) to be accounted for, so that the concentration (c) can be quantitatively calculated using the emittance (E).
+In the code the first step here is the background subtraction removing b.
+The calibration image is then generated from the gradient of the line of pixel intensity against dye concentration, in the equation for fluorescent emittance it is equivalent to a pixel by pixel value of $\1/aI$\.
+After this step the raw image has been transformed from an array of pixels representing measured fluorescent emittance, to one representing scalar concentration.

 $$